SocketCluster/socketcluster/socketcluster-protocol.md

     // Value of `pingTimeout` configuration option of the server
     pingTimeout: 20000, // ms

-    // todo: WILL IT REALLY BE SENT BACK JUST BECAUSE OF HANDSHAKE?
-    // if true, then `#setAuthToken` event will be received promptly after Handshake
+    // If true, then `#setAuthToken` event will be received immediately after
     isAuthenticated: true
   }
 }